-1. Purpose of the Funds
+19.1 Purpose of the Funds

-1.1 These are Funds which have been left to the States as a legacy or bequest to be used for the purpose specified by the benefactor.
+19.1.1 These are Funds which have been left to the States as a legacy or bequest to be used for the purpose specified by the benefactor.

-2. Introduction
+19.2 Introduction

-- 2.1 This strategy document is presented in accordance with the terms of the Finance Law (Article 6) and the 2005 Regulations (Regulation 4), which require that the Minister presents his Investment Strategies for States Funds. - 2.2 The strategy set by the Minister pays particular regard to the need for diversification, in both the management of the money available, and the level of funds to be invested. - 2.3 For Trust and Bequest Funds, the Minister recognises the responsibility to protect the interests of both present and future beneficiaries of the Funds when deciding on the investment strategy, focusing on investments which are expected to give optimal performance in terms of their overall return, rather than on investments which will give the "right" balance between capital and income returns. - 2.4 The Treasurer is responsible for ensuring that States' investments are properly managed, controlled and accounted for in accordance with the relevant Investment Strategies.
+- 19.2.1 This strategy report is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) and the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 (Regulation 4), which require that the Minister presents his Investment Strategies for States Funds. - 19.2.2 The strategy set by the Minister pays particular regard to the need for diversification, in both the management of the money available, and the level of funds to be invested. - 19.2.3 For Trust and Bequest Funds, the Minister recognises the responsibility to protect the interests of both present and future beneficiaries of the Funds when deciding on the investment strategy, focusing on investments which are expected to give optimal performance in terms of their overall return, rather than on investments which will give the "right" balance between capital and income returns. - 19.2.4 The Treasurer is responsible for ensuring that States' investments are properly managed, controlled and accounted for in accordance with the relevant Investment Strategies.

-3. Assessment of Trust and Bequest Funds' Objectives and Strategy
+19.3 Assessment of Trust and Bequest Funds' objectives and strategies

-- 3.1 Given the relative size of the Trust and Bequest Funds, in order to effectively manage and monitor their Investment Strategies, Funds have been assessed to identify their objectives, and then classified into one of 3 Investment Strategies
+- 19.3.1 Given the relative size of the Trust and Bequest Funds, in order to effectively manage and monitor their Investment Strategies, Funds have been assessed to identify their objectives, and then classified into one of 3 Investment Strategies

 - Capital Appreciation; or

 - Income Balanced; or

 - Income Focussed.

-Resource can then be allocated to review and monitor the asset split of the strategies in a way which would not be cost-effective if applied to the individual Funds.
+Resources can then be allocated to review and monitor the asset split of the strategies in a way which would not be cost-effective if applied to the individual Funds.

-3.2 In line with their terms of reference, TAP review both the Investment Strategies and classification of Trust and Bequest Funds to ensure that they remain appropriate at least annually.
+19.3.2 In line with their terms of reference, TAP review both the Investment Strategies and classification of Trust and Bequest Funds to ensure that they remain appropriate, at least annually.

-4. Strategies
+19.4 Strategies

-4.1 The following section summaries the 3 Investment Strategy types which may be applied to the Trust and Bequest Funds, and their asset allocations/ranges.
+19.4.1 The following section summaries the 3 Investment Strategy types which may be applied to the Trust and Bequest Funds, and their asset allocations/ranges.